 Finally, the analysis for most of the internet ecosystem elements generally shows that, in addition to significant network effects, consumer inertia is strong, resulting in low switching and thus reinforcing strong market positions/concentration.
-Examples of this include Google in search engines, Google and Apple in the mobile segment of the enabling and discovery layer, Meta in the attention-intensive elements and instant messaging, Microsoft in the desktop/laptop OS and SaaS layers, Amazon in cloud computing laaS and PaaS, and in ecommerce.
-The business models for these large providers mostly rely on extensive data collection, analysis and monetisation.
+Examples of this include Google in search engines, Google and Apple in the mobile segment of the enabling and discovery layer, Meta in the attention-intensive elements and instant messaging, Microsoft in the desktop/laptop OS and SaaS layers, Amazon in cloud computing laaS and PaaS, and in e-commerce.
+The business models for these large providers rely in many cases on extensive data collection, analysis and monetisation.
 Concerning cloud services, the European Commission's proposal for a Data Act aims to facilitate switching and data portability.
-BEREC's contribution in this context may be valuable.
+In its high-level opinion on this proposal168, BEREC strongly welcomes the provisions to facilitate switching between data processing services, and considers that the reduction and eventual removal of switching charges will lead to increased competition in the data processing services market.

 This report highlights how the internet experience for users is affected by many different elements, such as devices, OSs, and application stores.
-These elements are not directly within NRAs and BEREC's regulatory realm, but can still have an impact on ECN and ECSs - which are subject to NRA's monitoring and regulation.
+These elements are not directly within NRAs' and BEREC's regulatory realm, but can still have an impact on ECN and ECSs - which are subject to NRAs' monitoring and regulation.